 Each edition of Windows Server 2003 supports the indicated performance-related attributes:

-Windows Server 2003, Standard Edition: support for up to 2 GB RAM, and up to 4-way Symmetrical Multi-processing (SMP)
+Windows Server 2003, Standard Edition: up to 2 GB RAM, and support for up to 4-way c (SMP)

-Windows Server 2003, Datacenter Edition: support for up to 512 GB RAM, and up to 64-way SMP, optional 64-bit support
+Windows Server 2003, Datacenter Edition: up to 512 GB RAM, and support for up to 62-way SMP, optional 64-bit support

-Windows Server 2003, Web Edition: support for up to 2 GB RAM, and up to 2-way SMP
+Windows Server 2003, Web Edition: up to 2 GB RAM, and support up to 2-way SMP

-Increased power is available by either scaling up — acquiring a more powerful Windows Server System —, or by scaling out — adding additional parallel systems.
-This applies not only to application processing, but also to database serving and tools, such as firewall and proxy serving.
+Increased power is available by either building up, acquiring a more powerful Windows Server System, or by building out, adding additional parallel systems.
+This not only applies to application processing, but also to database serving and utility applications, such as firewall and proxy serving.

-Options to scale up and scale out exist for the UNIX system, but are still subject to the complex and expensive pricing policies of the proprietary system market.
+Options to build up and build out exist for the mainframe environment, but are still subject to the complex and expensive pricing policies of the single vendor market.
 In contrast, Windows Server System vendors must price their upgrade options aggressively.
 If an offering is not the most cost-effective on the market, another vendor is always ready and able to provide a compatible solution.

 Although Windows Server 2003 is well suited to perform out-of-the-box for most customer workloads, it is possible to tune server settings.
 Tuning can result in incremental performance gains, especially when the nature of the workload will not vary much over time.
 Tunable parameters available to optimize the performance of the Windows Server System include file serving, networking, storage, and Web serving.

-Windows Server 2003 also provides scalability on large enterprise class multiprocessor systems.
+Windows Server 2003 also dramatically improves scalability on large enterprise class multiprocessor systems.
 Significant improvements have been made in scalability on large x86-based and 64-bit systems with eight or more processors.
 A number of different workloads have been used to analyze scalability, such as Transaction Processing Performance Council TPC-C and the SAP Sales and Distribution workload.
-In addition, the scalability of several features and components such as IIS, Active Directory, and various networking components have been improved in Windows Server 2003.
+In addition, the scalability of several other Windows Server 2003 features and components have been improved, such as IIS, Active Directory, and various networking components.

 Supporting Large Numbers of Users